Oak Park, California: Fauna

 85 species of birds have been observed with breeding activity of 32-64 probable.
 12 species of raptors were observed.
-Nesting of 7 was confirmed including American kestrel (Falco sparverius), barn owl (Tyto alba), screech owl (Otus asio), red-shouldered hawk (Buteo lineatus).
+Nesting of 7 was confirmed including American kestrel (Falco sparverius), American barn owl (Tyto furcata), screech owl (Otus asio), red-shouldered hawk (Buteo lineatus).
 The turkey vulture (Cathartes aura) and the prairie falcon (Falco mexicanus) breed on adjacent slopes.
 Cooper’s hawk (Accipiter cooperi) and northern harrier (Circus cyanus) may nest in Oak Park.
 Golden eagles (Aquila chrysaetos) lack suitable nesting habitats and probably live in nearby areas.
 Two non-raptor birds are classified as sensitive including coastal black-tailed gnatcatcher (Polioptila melanura californica).
 Possibly less than 1600 pairs of this bird remain alive.
 The second is grasshopper sparrow (Ammodramus savannarum).

 5 species of reptiles were observed including the western fence lizard (Sceloporus occidentalis) and western rattlesnake (Crotalus viridis) and more may exist.

 Three species of amphibians were observed in Oak Park: western toad (Bufo boreas), Pacific treefrog (Hyla regilla), and bullfrog (Rana catesbeiana).
 8 other amphibians occur in this area and may be present.

 35 mammals may be present including bobcat (Felis rufus), coyote (Canis latrans), and desert cottontail (Sylvilagus auduboni).

 The Oak Park area and the Simi Hills are part of a wildlife corridor that link the San Gabriel Mountains (Los Padre National Forest) and Santa Susana Mountains to the Santa Monica Mountains.
 This is a critical path between mountain ranges where animals can find others of the same species for mating.